luci-project/eval-atc23/expat/README.md

 > **Please note:** The summary files (`run-summary.txt`, `table*-run-*.txt`) are aggregated using the output of the test application and (in case of backtesting) other log files to match the package names (even when version numbers are identical).
 > However, it is possible that the script producing this file has bugs (especially in corner cases), therefore if in doubt please check the actual log files `run-*.out` (output of a single test application process), `link.log` (changes of library symlink by the observer script), and `status.log` (link status output of *Luci*).

+> **Please note:** Depending on the system configuration, execution in a virtual machine can have a significant impact on the average *runtime* of test cases (factor 5).
+Therefore, the values should be compared relative to the baseline.
+We've used a non-virtualized environment for the paper.

 Vanilla Build